monika-mak/love-maths/README.md

     Amy Richardson- for constant support as well as great advices throughout the process; Femi-  my mentor who utilised our meetings very well, giving constructive feedback and excellent practise.
-    Valentyn_5P- for great team support;
-    Huge Thanks to the community for great support and helping me feel like i am not here alone.
+    Huge Thanks to the tutor suppoport and community.
+It was greathelp to feel like I am not here alone.